-The ozziest orzo about.
+The ooziest orzo about.
 Such a freshy.
 Perfect Autumn Warmer.

 Cooking Time (includes preparation time): 55 Minutes

-- Cut your butternut squash into cubes, and place in baking tray.
+Cut your butternut squash into cubes and place on a baking tray.
 Drizzle with olive oil and season with salt and pepper.
-Place in oven for 30 minutes or until soft.
+Place in the oven for 30 minutes or until soft.

-- Remove squash when soft.
-Place 3/4 in a blender.
-Place remaining quarter back in oven until brown and caramelized.
+Remove squash and place 3/4 of it in a blender.
+Place the remaining quarter back in the oven until brown and caramelised.

-- Into the blender, add a vegetable stock cube and a pint of water.
+Add a vegetable stock cube and a pint of water to the blender.
 Blitz.
-You want quite a loose purée consistency.
+You want a loose purée consistency.

-- Get a large frying pan on the heat.
-Add 1 clove of chopped garlic with a splash of olive oil.
+Get a large frying pan on the heat.
+Add a splash of olive oil and a chopped clove of garlic.
 Once softened, pour in the squash purée.
-Mix it about, and then add your orzo.
+Mix it about and add your orzo.

-- Add large dollops of goat's cheese onto the orzo, sprinkle over some parmesan, scatter on the leftover basil leaves and serve with a last drizzle of olive oil!
+Add large dollops of goat's cheese, sprinkle over some Parmesan and scatter on the leftover basil leaves.
+Serve with a last drizzle of olive oil!
 Enjoy!